nghttp2/nghttp2/doc/nghttpx.1.rst

     599. If "*"  is used instead of <CODE>,  it matches all HTTP  status  code.
 If  error  status  code comes  from backend server, the custom error pages are not used.

+.. option:: --server-name=<NAME>

+    Change server response header field value to <NAME>.

+    Default: ``nghttpx nghttp2/1.15.0-DEV``

+.. option:: --no-server-rewrite

+    Don't rewrite server header field in default mode.
+When :option:`--http2-proxy` is used, these headers will not be altered regardless of this option.

 API